erc-decode/decode-website-academic/content/publication/Ahlmann-Eltze-2023/index.md

 ---
-title: "Comparison of transformations for single-cell RNA-seq data"
+title: 'Comparison of transformations for single-cell RNA-seq data'
+abstract: |
-abstract: "The count table, a numeric matrix of genes × cells, is the basic input data structure in the analysis of single-cell RNA-sequencing data.
+    The count table, a numeric matrix of genes×cells, is the basic input data structure in the analysis of single-cell RNA-sequencing data.
 A common preprocessing step is to adjust the counts for variable sampling efficiency and to transform them so that the variance is similar across the dynamic range.
 These steps are intended